hanspr/mi-ide/config/mi-ide/help/defaultkeys.md

 Allows you to navigate the buffer in readonly mode, using the same alt keys but without the need to hold the Alt key.

-This is you can navigate the text with the keys : `j k l i` Using `Shift` with the navigation keys will select text.
+This is, you can navigate the buffer with the keys : `j k l i` Using `Shift` with the navigation keys will select text.
 All Ctrl keys are availabe for : copy, paste, cut, add line, remove lines, etc.